stefan-hoeck/idris2-ilex/README.md

 You might wonder, why we include the line break token in this DFA.
-As you will see in a moment, this will allow us to generate more precise error messages in case of string literal without closing quote.
+As you will see in a moment, this will allow us to generate more precise error messages in case of quoted string literals without a closing quote.

 We can make use of the more basic parser from the last section to implement the state transition function.
 The only new thing